MaisonDerme/Face_Institute/_posts/2025-04-28-Oral-Cancer.md

 # What causes oral cancer?
 Oral cancer starts in the squamous cells in your oral cavity.
 Squamous cells are flat and, when viewed under a microscope, look like a fish scale.
 Normal squamous cells become cancerous when their DNA changes and cells begin growing and multiplying.
 Over time, these cancerous cells can spread to other areas inside of your mouth and then to other areas of your head and neck or other areas of your body.

+# Prevention measures:
+Oral cancer can be prevented, and you can play an active role in preventing it.
+You can help prevent oral cancer with the following tips:
+- If you’re someone who smokes tobacco, chews tobacco or uses a water pipe, try stopping or cutting back.
+Talk to your doctor about smoking cessation programs.
+- If you’re someone who drinks alcohol, drink in moderation.
+- Remember your sunscreen.
+Use UV-AB-blocking sunscreen on your face and sunblock.
+- Get vaccinated for human papillomavirus.
+- Eat a well-balanced diet.
+- Have regular dental check-ups.
+People between ages 20 and 40 should have an oral cancer screening every three years and annual exams after age 40.

 # Are there specific activities that can increase my risk of developing oral cancer?
 About 75% of people who develop oral cancer have the following habits: